previous week 7 next

 BART The best way to Orinda is BART -- reg is quite close to the Orinda BART station.
 Alternately, from Berkeley it's a good warm-up up Spruce and down Wildcat Canyon Road.
 But if you must drive, there's plenty of parking in Orinda.

-For those wanting more, for whom Lomas Cantadas leaves a void which can only be filled with more painful climbing, we're offering a special double feature: after the climb Paul "NiftyTenFifty" McKenzie will lead a group from the summit to the base of Marin Ave, one of the steepest roads of its length in the country.
+For those wanting yet more, for whom Lomas Cantadas leaves a void which can only be filled with even more painful climbing, we're offering a special double feature: after the climb Paul "NiftyTenFifty" McKenzie will lead a group from the summit to the base of Marin Ave, one of the steepest roads of its length in the country.
 Marin is too busy for a full Low-Key, so you're on your own for this one, but we'll post a form for reporting of Strava activity ID's for this special "just for fun" competition.

 Volunteer!